crutcher/clockmill/README.md

   -h, --help                               Print help
 ```

-You must build with on of the following features:
+You must build with one of the following features:
  * `wgpu`
  * `cuda`
  * `metal`